 These areas are a little more complicated!
 If you are looking for Roman Catholic or Church of Ireland (Protestant) records you will have to look at the Church Parish.
 As the latter was the established Church in Ireland for many years, the Civil Parish boundaries generally followed those of the Church of Ireland parishes.
 So in many ways the Church of Ireland parishes are more easily understood.

-So if your parish is not mentioned it may mean that you should ‘convert’ to the Civil Parish in order to find out more about it in land, tax, birth, marriage and death records.
+So if your parish is not mentioned on our website, it may mean that you should ‘convert’ to the Civil Parish in order to find out more about it in land, tax, birth, marriage and death records.
 You can do this by looking at a map of Church Parishes and then comparing to the Civil Parish Map.
 There are a number of resources available to help including the Irish Times site and Shane Wilson’s Townland Explorer which converts the Civil to Church parish and vice versa.

 Find out more about Roman Catholic divisions in Ireland at the Irish Episcopal Conference website